Insurance for charities

 Do charities need insurance for events?

-Your charity may decide to purchase insurance for charity events in addition to business insurance.
 Events are often an important part of fundraising and can be crucial to a charity’s income.
-But charity event insurance can help to protect you if one of your events doesn’t go to plan, for example if an attendee suffers an injury.
+But charity event insurance can help to protect you if one of your events doesn’t go to plan, for example, if an attendee suffers an injury.

 How much liability does a charity have?

-The liability a charity and its trustees hold depends on the structure used to set up the organisation.
-For example, trustees of both charitable incorporated organisations (CIOs) and charitable companies have limited or no liability (external link) for the organisation’s debts or liabilities.
+The liability a charity and its trustees hold depends on the structure (external link)used to set up the organisation.
+For example, trustees of both charitable incorporated organisations (CIOs) and charitable companies have limited or no liability for the organisation’s debts or liabilities.

-According to the NCVO (external link), the limited liabilities charity trustees can face include:
+According to the NCVO, the limited liability charity trustees can face include:

-• Legal action by the Charity Commission or Attorney General over breach of trust
+• Legal action by the Charity Commission or Attorney General over a breach of trust.

-• Criminal liabilities (only in small number of specific situations).
+• Criminal liabilities (only in a small number of specific situations).